 - Opt-In Rate – The percentage of people who arrived on a landing page and completed an opt-in process.
-The higher the opt-in rate, the better!

 - Order bump – A product which can be purchased as an add-on to the main product (this is also known as a cross-sell).
 Order bumps typically appear as a checkbox within the order form during the checkout process.

 - Order form – A page in the sales funnel where customers enter their payment information in order to complete their purchase.